BEST THINGS TO DO IN ZURICH IN WINTER + TRAVEL TIPS

 Lindt – Home of Chocolate

 As a chocolate expert, I can guarantee you one thing: Swiss chocolate is the best!
 This is how chocolate has to taste!
 And you will find several chocolate museums in the country.
-One of the most prominent chocolate brands in Lindt.
+One of the most prominent chocolate brands is Lindt.

 Lindt Museum near Zurich a must see